mrmattson/next/api.md

 #### component.state

-Each riot component created has a `state` object property.
+Any Riot.js component created has a `state` object property.
 The `state` object is meant to store all the mutable component properties.
 For example:

 ```html
 <my-component>